benjohnsto/ronaldsons_cemetery/README.md

 1801 / and departed this life / the 24th day of Novr 1830 / aged 29 years

 In / Memory of / William B .
 Norfleet / of Port Boyal, Tenne /
-Student of Jefferson / Medical College / Died December 18th 1848 / aged 21 yearsInscriptions in Bonaldson's Cemetery, Philadelphia.
-291
+Student of Jefferson / Medical College / Died December 18th 1848 / aged 21 years

 Archibald Sloan / Born in Smith County / Tennessee / July 12, 1811 ,/
 Died October 9, 1851 / Buried by his friends and associates of Phila- delphia.